 5LB- Keep pushing.
 Continue for last set, for as many as I can.

 OH, and NO REST IN BETWEEN!
-Once you finish your dropset, you can have your break. 😉
+Once you finish your 3-4 drop sets, you can have your break. 😉

-Now, you can either do as many reps as you can for each set, or if you like to have a number in your head aim for 10-12 reps or whatever number you want, just try to make it challenging.
+Now, you can either do as many reps as you can for each set, or if you like to have a number in your head aim for 10-12 reps.

 Drop sets are effective for increasing your volume of training, while still maintaining good technique for the purpose of muscle growth and fat loss.
-This technique is a great way to push your muscles to their limits, but remember that form is important!
-So if you are utilizing this technique with bigger compound lifts, just ensure that you are not fatiguing to the point of losing your good form.
+This method is a great way to push your muscles to their limits, but always remember your form!
+We want to burn out our muscles, but we never want to go crazy heavy with weights to the point we lose our form and potentially hurt ourselves.

-This technique is a great way to maximize the time you have in the gym.
+This method is when you perform two different exercises back to back and rest after you finished the two sets.
+Keep the sets and reps for each exercise the same.
+This technique is a great way to maximize the limited time you have in the gym.
 It increases intensity, since your sets are longer, therefore you are working your muscles for longer.